The Unz Review

 The Unz Review is an American website and blog founded and edited by Ron Unz, an American far-right activist and Holocaust denier.
 It is known for its publication of far-right, conspiracy theory, white nationalist, and antisemitic writings.

 History

-Ron Unz, far-right activist and conspiracy theorist and Holocaust denier, launched The Unz Review in November 2013.
-Unz is editor-in-chief and publisher.
+Ron Unz, far-right activist, conspiracy theorist, and Holocaust denier, launched The Unz Review in November 2013.
+Unz is editor-in-chief and publisher of the website.
+The Unz Review was launched after Unz was kicked out of The American Conservative for publishing contentious content.
+The website was created as a collection of Unz's increasingly radical political writings.
+Unz said that the reason why he created The Unz Review was because mainstream media ignored certain political and racial content, so he created the website as a platform to share "controversial perspectives".

+According to The Spectator, the website was not seriously radical in its early years, but was "edgier" than The American Conservative.
+Later, Unz began inviting nationalists to write for the website, justifying this by saying that he did not share their views, but that they deserved to be heard in public.
+Unz's writings initially leaned towards paleoconservatism and libertarianism, but later took on an extreme far-right tone, according to Megan Squire, an analyst at the Southern Poverty Law Center.
+The website hosts writings of various far-right figures, as well as extremist literature, such as the 1976 holocaust denial book The Hoax of the Twentieth Century.

 In May 2020, Facebook removed fake accounts tied to The Unz Review.
+These accounts had spent $114,000 to advertise on Facebook.

 Editorial positions

 The Unz Review describes itself as a publication presenting an "alternative media selection", and "controversial perspectives largely excluded from the American mainstream media".
 It has been described as "alternative conservative", far-right, white nationalist, and a publisher of antisemitism and Holocaust denial.
 The Associated Press describes the outlet as "a hodgepodge of views from corners of both the left and right".
 According to the Anti-Defamation League (ADL), the website is an "outlet for certain writers to attack Israel and Jews".
-Debunk.org has written that Unz articles promote a pro-Russian and anti-Ukraine narrative based on conspiracy theories about COVID-19.
+Debunk.org has written that The Unz Review articles promote a pro-Russian and anti-Ukraine narrative based on conspiracy theories about COVID-19.
+Tablet said that The Unz Review was frequently quoted by David Duke.